-(b) Before arraignment the determination of indigency may be made by the Public Defender.
+(b) Before arraignment the determination of indigency may be made by the Office of Defense Services.
 At or after arraignment the determination shall be made by the court.

 § 4603 Term of office; compensation; assistants.

-(a) The Public Defender shall serve for a term of 6 years from the date of appointment.
-The Public Defender shall receive $10,000 per year as compensation.
+(a) For appointments made after July 1, 2015, the Chief Defender shall serve for a term of 8 years from the date of appointment.

-(b) The Public Defender may appoint as many assistant attorneys, clerks, investigators, stenographers and other employees as the Public Defender considers necessary to enable the Public Defender to carry out the responsibilities of the office.
-An assistant attorney must be a qualified attorney licensed to practice in this State.
+(b) The Chief Defender may appoint as many assistant attorneys, clerks, investigators, stenographers and other employees as the Chief Defender considers necessary to enable the Office of Defense Services to carry out the responsibilities of the office.
+Assistant Public Defenders and attorneys contracting with the Office of Conflicts Counsel must be licensed to practice in this State.

-(c) The compensation of persons appointed under subsection (b) of this section shall be fixed by the Public Defender.
+(c) The compensation of persons appointed under subsection (b) of this section shall be fixed by the Chief Defender.

 § 4604 Representation of indigent persons.

-When representing an indigent person, the Public Defender shall:
+When representing an indigent person, the Office of Defense Services shall:

 (1) Counsel and defend the indigent person, whether held in custody without commitment or charged with a criminal offense, at every stage of the proceedings following arrest; and

-(2) Prosecute any appeals or other remedies before or after conviction that the Public Defender considers to be in the interest of justice.
+(2) Prosecute any appeals or other remedies before or after conviction that the Chief Defender considers to be in the interest of justice.

 § 4605 Appointment of additional counsel.

-For cause, the court may, on its own motion or upon the application of the Public Defender or the indigent person, appoint an attorney other than the Public Defender to represent the indigent person at any stage of the proceedings or on appeal.
-The attorney shall be awarded reasonable compensation and reimbursement for expenses necessarily incurred to be fixed by the court and paid by the State.
+For cause, the court may, on its own motion or upon the application of the Office of Defense Services or the indigent person, appoint the Office of Conflicts Counsel, or other qualified counsel, to represent the indigent person at any stage of the proceedings or on appeal.
+The attorneys contracting with the Office of Conflicts Counsel shall be awarded reasonable compensation and reimbursement for expenses necessarily incurred, to be fixed by the Chief Defender and paid through the Office of Conflicts Counsel.

 § 4606 Annual reports.

-The Public Defender shall make an annual report to the Governor and the General Assembly covering all cases handled by the Public Defender's office during the preceding year.
+The Office of Defense Services shall make an annual report to the Governor and the General Assembly covering all cases handled by the Office of Defense Services during the preceding year.

 § 4607 Administrative fee assessment.

-(a) Each court of this State shall assess an administrative fee in the amount of $100 against any defendant on whose behalf an appearance is made by the Public Defender, one of the Public Defender's assistants, or any other attorney who has been appointed by a court to represent the defendant in a criminal proceeding.
+(a) Each court of this State shall assess an administrative fee in the amount of $100 against any defendant on whose behalf an appearance is made by the Office of Defense Services, or any other attorney who has been appointed by a court to represent the defendant in a criminal proceeding.
 This fee shall be payable even though the criminal proceedings do not result in conviction but are instead terminated by a guilty plea, nolle prosequi or order of the court.

-(b) Upon assessment of any administrative fee under this section, each defendant shall be directed to pay such assessment forthwith to the clerk of the court in which an entry of appearance by the Public Defender, one of the Public Defender's assistants or any other attorney who has been appointed by a court was entered.
+(b) Upon assessment of any administrative fee under this section, each defendant shall be directed to pay such assessment forthwith to the clerk of the court in which an entry of appearance by the Office of Defense Services or any other attorney who has been appointed by a court was entered.

 (c) A defendant's present inability, failure or refusal to pay an assessment made under this section shall not operate to disqualify a defendant from legal representation.